ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/update.rst

 |                | confidence   | FALSE    |
 +----------------+--------------+----------+

-By way of example, the query below will update the threat and confidence rating of the Email Address ``bad@example.com``:
+For example, the query below will update the Threat and Confidence Rating of the Email Address ``bad@example.com``:

 .. code::